Peace Studies and International Development

 The Division also boasts one of the six Rotary Peace Centres worldwide and is a founding member of the Rotary Peace Centres network.

-If you are looking for an undergraduate, masters or research based degree in a truly global city then you should be coming to the University of Bradford.
+If you are looking for a Master's or research degree in a truly global city then you should come to the University of Bradford.
 The Division of Peace Studies and International Development provides a stimulating and innovative environment.
 Apply or contact us today.

 Why Peace Studies and International Development?